 The Statement of Treatment Philosophy document should be between 5-10 pages, double spaced, and should adhere to all applicable APA formatting conventions.
 In this document, students should articulate their current overall philosophy of treatment as it applies to their work in the field of marriage and family therapy.
 This philosophy statement assumes that the student under review is not a "fully formed" or fully finished professional, so it is allowable for the student to talk honestly and openly about the ways they assess their own current stage(s) of development.
-This statement may even be at odds with the case study or video materials presented in the other parts of the Portfolio, but if it is, it would be important for the student.
+This statement may even be at odds with the case study or video materials presented in the other parts of the Portfolio, but if it is, it would be important for the statement to address how these disconnects are part of the overall development of the student.
 The important parts of this statement are the honesty, maturity, integrity and clarity with which the student describes their journey throughout their clinical training they have received in the course of the program, as well as the accuracy of any theoretical assertions they make as well.
-This document can, and should, serve as a jumping off point for discussions between the student.
+This document can, and should, serve as a jumping off point for discussions between the student and the faculty reviewers about the current state of clinical development of the student.